NieneB/InternshipReport/index.md

 ### Back-end

-<a class="xref" href=""> Figure $$ </a> shows the overall setup of the system.

-See <a class="xref" href="#method2"> figure $$ </a> for the structure of the technical application design.
+See <a class="xref" href="#method2"> figure $$ </a> for the overall setup of the back-end system.

 <figure id="method2"  >
   <img src="img/webpage_model.jpg" />
   <figcaption>Prototype application overview</figcaption>
 </figure>

+On the web page a line can be drawn by LeafletDraw on the Leaflet map.
+The coordinates of this line are edited to a line string format and parsed into a SQL query.
+This query is explained in <a class="xref" href=" "> appendix $$ </a>.
+This query is asked to the API which requests the data from the PostGIS database.
+The response is a geoJSON array containing the heights on every 10 meters of the line.
+This data is parsed back to the script of the website and used to draw the transect line and all the other characteristics needed.

-In <a class="xref"href=""> appendix $$ </a> the code of the communication between the front-end and back-end is given.
+In <a class="xref" href="#"> appendix $$ </a> the code of the communication between the front-end and back-end is given.
 As well as an example of the leaflet map and the d3 compilation of the request.

 The total code can be found on https://github.com/NieneB/veldnamen .

+The database contains the following data:

+- Field-names polygons with the names and categories
+- Raster with AHN height data
+- Water bodies with their names, polygons

 ## Results Sub-objective 3.
 Evaluating the web-application

 ### Outcome questionnaire
 $$ people were asked to use the application and fill in the small questionnaire.
 The graph below shows the outcome of each question.
-With 5 being positive and 1 being negative.
+With 2 and 5 being the most positive and 8 being the most negative.
+Overall the scores are quite high.

-Question 2 about if people were triggered to perform multiple actions was answered the most positive.
+Question 2  was  if people were triggered to perform multiple actions was answered the most positive.
 Also question 5 if the user found the information surprising and interesting scored high.
 Meaning that the application was perceived interesting and the user lingered around to discover more.

 Question 8 got the lowest score, the functionality did not work as the user would expect.

-On average objective A got a 3.7, objective B 3.6 and C the lowest score of 3.3.
-Objective A aimed at the attractiveness of the application, B about understanding the information about the field-names and C the technical side and functionality.
+On average objective 1 got
+objectie 2 got
+objective 3 got

 <figure>
   <img src="img/uitslag_quest.png">